Chocolate Lava Cake with Salted Caramel (Always Gooey Inside)

 - Melt the chocolate in a double boiler or metal bowl over a pot of simmering water.5 ounces semi-sweet chocolate

 - Add the sugar and water to a large pot over medium heat (make sure the pot is large, it will bubble up lots).
-Cook until it is dark amber in color and reaches 350 degrees then remove the pot from the heat.1 cup sugar, 2 tablespoons water
+Cook until it is dark amber in color and reaches 350 degrees Fahrenheit then remove the pot from the heat.1 cup sugar, 2 tablespoons water

 - All at once add the whipping cream.
 Be very careful as it will steam and bubble ferociously.
 Whisk the mixture until the bubbling stops and the mixture is smooth.
 Add the melted chocolate and whisk till combined.
-Stir in butter and salt.ā cup heavy cream, 2 tablespoons butter, 1 teaspoon sea salt
+Stir in butter and salt.⅓ cup heavy cream, 2 tablespoons butter, 1 teaspoon sea salt

 To make the lava cake

 - Liberally butter 4 (¾-cup) ramekins.
-Dusk each with cocoa powder and tap upside down to remove excess.Butter and cocoa powder
+Dust each with cocoa powder and tap upside down to remove excess.
+Why ⇢ Using cocoa powder instead of flour ensures that the cakes are a beautiful dark brown when you serve them.Butter and cocoa powder

 - Melt the butter and chocolate in a double boiler or a metal bowl set over a pot of simmering water.½ cup butter, 10 ounces semi-sweet or unsweetened chocolate